0x4Kanto/Vacanti/README.md

 # Vacanti
-  Small img viewer fully in C, still working on features for it.
+  Shell image viewer written in C

 # Dependencies
 -  you need ncurses and SDL2: